openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/create-vm.md

 ![OS minor version](img/Step-1-basic-Operating-system-2.png)

-In situations where the minor OS version could be important (like versions of RHHI), a new dropdown for the minor version should appear next to the major version dropdown.
+In situations where the minor OS version could be important (like versions of RHEL), a new dropdown for the minor version should appear next to the major version dropdown.

 The latest recommended version should be pre-selected.